-He went to sea at an early age and was commissioned lieutenant on 19 May 1757, promoted commander of the sloop Swallow 10 on 14 April 1760, joining the Western Squadron, and posted captain of the Flamborough 20 on 27 August 1760.
+Fielding went to sea at an early age and was commissioned lieutenant on 19 May 1757.
+He was promoted commander of the sloop Swallow 10 on 14 April 1760, joining the Western Squadron, and posted captain of the Flamborough 20 on 27 August.
 In March 1761 he succeeded Captain Charles Douglas aboard the Unicorn 28, serving off Brest in 1762, taking transports out to Gibraltar in the spring of 1763, and being paid off later that year.

-From 1769-70 Fielding had the Portsmouth based guardship Achilles 60, and in the following year took the Rainbow 44 out to Africa before leaving her later that year.
-In 1772 he joined the Plymouth-based guardship Kent 74, taking part in the royal review of 1773.
-On 4 July 1774 the Kent was badly damaged by an explosion on her poop deck whilst saluting the flag of Vice-Admiral Sir James Douglas at Plymouth, and at least six men were killed and thirty-nine wounded of who two died in hospital, although other reports gave the killed figure as eleven.
-He left this vessel in early 1775.
+From June 1769 Fielding had the Portsmouth-based guardship Achilles 60, and in August of the following year he joined the Rainbow 44, taking her out to Africa before leaving her at the end of 1771.
+In May 1772 he joined the Plymouth-based guardship Kent 74, in which he participated in the royal fleet review of 1773.
+On 4 July 1774 the Kent was badly damaged by an explosion on her poop deck whilst saluting the flag of Vice-Admiral Sir James Douglas at Plymouth, and at least six men were killed and thirty-nine wounded, of who two died in hospital, although other reports gave the killed figure as eleven.
+He left this vessel in May 1775.

-In early 1779 he succeeded the late Captain John Wheelock to the command of the Sultan 74, serving in the Leeward Islands before being replaced by Captain Alan Gardner later in the year.
-He commanded the Namur 90 in the Channel fleet retreat of August 1779, and next being placed in command of a detached squadron of six sail of the line, one 50-gunner and five frigates and sloops, he stopped a Dutch convoy under the orders of Count van Bylandt in the Channel on 31 December 1779 and requested that it be searched for contraband.
-The request being refused, Fielding stood off for the night but on New Year’s Day sent in his boats which, being fired upon by the Dutch, led him to instruct his powerful squadron to open fire.
-The Dutch promptly struck, there were no casualties, and Fielding’s squadron took nine prizes home, but the event undoubtedly hastened the entry of the Dutch into the war.
+In early 1779 he succeeded the late Captain John Wheelock to the command of the Sultan 74, arriving at Spithead from the Leeward Islands on 22 March 1779, and he commanded the Namur 90 from April, serving in the Channel fleet retreat of August 1779.
+Next being placed in command of a detached squadron of six sail of the line, one 50-gunner and five frigates and sloops, he stopped a Dutch convoy under the orders of Count van Bylandt in the Channel on 31 December 1779 and requested that it be searched for contraband.
+The request being refused, Fielding stood off for the night but on New Year s Day sent in his boats which, being fired upon by the Dutch, led him to instruct his powerful squadron to open fire.
+The Dutch promptly struck, there were no casualties, and Fielding s squadron took nine prizes home, but the event undoubtedly hastened the entry of the Dutch into the war.
 He left the Namur in March 1780.

 He married Sophia Finch, third daughter of Hon.
 William Finch and sister to the 9th Earl of Winchelsea, and a woman of the bedchamber to Queen Charlotte, on 29 February 1772.
 They had three daughters and a son, also named Charles, who became a rear-admiral.